Landgericht (medieval): Organisation

-Originally, all free men who were resident or owned land within the Hundertschaft, the Go or the Pflege were obliged to participate in the court (thing).
-From the mid-13th century ministeriales were also liable.
-County courts (Grafengerichte) under the king's ban (Königsbann) met every 18 weeks and were to be attended by all jurors (Schöffen).
-Every prince and lord who had been given juridical authority by the king, were to hold a Landgericht every 18 weeks, which had to be attended by all those over 24 living in the associated judicial district (Gerichtssprengel) or who owned a house in the same.
+Originally, all free men who were resident or owned land within the Hundertschaft "century territory", Gau "shire" or Pflege (a small, historical, administrative district in the Electorate of Saxony) were obliged to participate in the thing.
+From the mid-13th century, ministeriales were also liable.
+County courts (Grafengerichte) under the king's ban (Königsbann, royal jurisdiction) met every eighteen weeks and were to be attended by all jurors (Schöffen).
+Every prince and lord who the king had given juridical authority was to hold a Landgericht every eighteen weeks that had to be attended by all those over the age of 24 living in the associated judicial district (Gerichtssprengel) or who owned a house in the same.

-The Landgericht was responsible for property (freehold, estates) and inheritance, freedom processes and allegations of crime by the princes, their families and retinue against free men.
+The Landgericht was responsible for property (freehold, estates) and inheritance, freedom processes and allegations of crime by the princes, their families and entourage against free men.
 The court personnel usually comprised the judge (Gerichtsherr), the presiding Landrichters (as representatives of the judge), a group of court 'members' (Beisitzer) and a court usher (Gerichtsbote) as an assistant.